 If you feel you meet the criteria to be considered an independent student for financial aid, please complete the Dependency Override online form.

-Dependency overrides do not carry over from one year to the next; we must reaffirm each year that the unusual circumstances persist and an override is still justified.
-If you have already been approved for a dependency override during a previous award year and need to reaffirm the dependency override for a subsequent award year, please use the Dependency Override Reaffirmation online form instead.
+Dependency overrides do not carry over from one year to the next; we must affirm each year that the unusual circumstances persist, and an override is still justified.
+If you have been approved for a dependency override during a previous award year, the Office of Student Financial Aid and Scholarships will contact you to remind you that the override needs to be reaffirmed.
+This communication will provide a link to complete the dependency override reaffirmation form.
+Completion of the form will determine whether the appeal is eligible for reaffirmation.